-We retain information for use to more effectively match advertisements and website content to your interests for up to 60 days from the users last interaction with our Advertising Technology Platform(s) and for data analysis, audits, record keeping, and contractual compliance purposes for up to two years.
-This data includes, but is not limited to, IP address, content viewed, ad interaction, interaction with other advertiser websites, browser type, Internet Service Provider, the time/date of the visit to our websites, the computer’s operating system (e.g., Windows XP), search terms used and other click and browsing behavior.
+We retain information for use to more effectively match advertisements and website content to your interests for up to 60 days from the users last interaction with our Advertising Technology Products and for data analysis, audits, record keeping, and contractual compliance purposes for up to two years.
+This data includes, but is not limited to, IP address, content viewed, ad interaction, interaction with other advertiser websites, browser type, Internet Service Provider, the time/date of the visit to our Websites, the computer’s operating system (e.g., Windows XP), search terms used and other click and browsing behavior.

 We use industry standard practices to safeguard the confidentiality of information and treats data as an asset that must be protected against loss and unauthorized access.
 We employ many different security techniques to protect such data from unauthorized access by users inside and outside the company.